ISwordLion/AWS_Devops/linux/hands-on/Managing-Files/README.md

 find /home -size 100M
 ```

 - Find all the files which are greater than 50MB and less than 100MB under home directory.
-Note that The `+` and `-` prefixes signify greater than and less than.
+Note that the `+` and `-` prefixes signify greater than and less than.

 ```bash
 find /home -size +50M -size -100M